ashusharmatech/katacoda-scenarios/docker-basic-commands/2_container.md

 Stop the container using Ctrl+C

 ## Task 3
-Run a container using the _redis_ image in background named redis
+Run a container using the _redis_ image in background named _redis-app_

 `docker run -d --name redis-app redis`{{execute}}